-Immediately the gritted teeth, angry eyes and banging on the bedrail began!
-She said she WAS NOT STAYING IN THE HOSPITAL!
+Immediately gritted teeth, angry eyes appeared.
+Loud No’s and banging on the bedrail began.
+She repeated, she WAS NOT STAYING IN THE HOSPITAL!
 I asked to speak with the doctors outside.
 As she can never be intubated again due to trachea scaring and the fact that her living will has DNR (do not resuscitate), I asked if she could be released to return home on Hospice care?